 There seems to be presently a golden age of affordable contact lenses.
 This revolutionary visual accessibility aid can greatly improve your vision that can improve your scuba diving experience.
-It is an great solution if you struggle with your vision and don’t want to invest in a prescription mask.
+It is a great solution if you struggle with your vision and don’t want to invest in a prescription mask.

-Disposable soft lenses are the prime contact lens-of-choice for prospective scuba divers.
+Disposable soft lenses are the prime contact lens of choice for prospective scuba divers.
 Hard lenses can be negatively affected by intense pressure changes causing discomfort or damage to your eyes while driving.

 Bubbles may form under the lenses causing visual distortions and impairment.
 Consult your optometrist before diving with hard lenses.